andresbiso/andresbiso/README.md

 ### Back End Frameworks
 I've been using the .NET framework for a couple of years now.
 ### Front End Frameworks
 I've been using the Angular framework the last couple of years.
-(All the way up since AngularJs)
+(All the way up from AngularJs)
 ### Interests
 I love Free and Open Source Software (FOSS).
 ### Fun Fact